Virginia SmithEmeritus Faculty

 Area of Focus: Performance / Directing

-Virginia is an Associate Professor at the University of Nebraska's main campus in Lincoln.
-She teaches acting and directing, and has been the Artistic Director of the Nebraska Repertory Theatre (NRT) since 2005.
+Virginia is a Professor of Theatre Arts within the Johnny Carson School of Theatre and Film at the University of Nebraska-Lincoln.
+She teaches acting and directing, and was the Artistic Director of the Nebraska Repertory Theatre (NRT) from 2005 to 2014.
 She also heads the M.F.A. program in Directing for Stage and Screen and the B.A. undergraduate emphasis in Directing and Management.
 She became part of the theatre faculty at UNL in the fall of 2000 after sixteen years working as a professional in Chicago.
-Her directing credits for NRT include: Church Basement Ladies, Vino Veritas, Sanataland Diaries, Souvenir: A Fantasia on the Life of Florence Foster Jenkins, Metamorphoses, Jacob Marley's Christmas Carol, Omnium Gatherum, Crimes of the Heart and Dinnertime which performed at the Samuel French Off-Off Broadway Theatre Festival in New York City.
+Her directing credits for NRT include: Circle Mirror Transformation, Making God Laugh, God of Carnage, Church Basement Ladies, Vino Veritas, Sanataland Diaries, Souvenir: A Fantasia on the Life of Florence Foster Jenkins, Metamorphoses, Jacob Marley's Christmas Carol, Omnium Gatherum, Crimes of the Heart and Dinnertime which performed at the Samuel French Off-Off Broadway Theatre Festival in New York City.
 Other favorites include Oak Park Festival Theatre's Romeo and Juliet; Equity Library Theatre's Ride Down Mount Morgan, Hamlet, Judevine, and Marisol.
-Virginia is a member of the Stage Directors and Choreographers Society, and has also directed extensively in university theatre settings.
+Virginia is a member of the Stage Directors and Choreographers Society, and has also directed extensively in university theatre settings, including Voice of the Prairie invited to perform at the Podium Festival in Moscow and Family Lessons, which played at the Reminiscencje Festival in Krakow, Poland.

-Local Wonders, a play with music, played in Chicago at Chicago Dramatists under Virginia's direction last December and will be remounted at the Lied Center for Performing Arts this October.
+Local Wonders, a play with music, played in Chicago at Chicago Dramatists and the Lied Center for Performing Arts in 2011.
 She co-adapted this piece with Paul Amandes, from poet Ted Kooser's book by the same name.
 Virginia is also a member of the Dramatist Guild.